michael-020/Zap/README.md

-# Mirror ✨
+# Zap ✨

-"Mirror" is a revolutionary minimal site builder that brings your development environment directly into the browser! 🚀 Craft beautiful websites with an integrated code editor, live preview, and AI assistance, all without any local setup. ✨
+"Zap" is a revolutionary minimal site builder that brings your development environment directly into the browser! 🚀 Craft beautiful websites with an integrated code editor, live preview, and AI assistance, all without any local setup. ✨

 ## Key Features